 THP 111 Fall Acting/Performance

-THP 121 Winter Acting/Performance
+Winter Acting/Performance THP 121

-THP 131 Spring Acting/Performance
+Spring Acting/Performance THP 131

-THP 141 Studio Acting/Performance
+Studio Acting/Performance THP 141

 THP 151 Misc.
 Performance

 Area 2 Production

 Each major will complete between four and eight THPs from this area.

 The Production Area THPs are:

 THP 112, 122 or 132 House Management

 THP 113, 123 or 133 Set, Lights, Costumes

 Crew

-THP 114, 124 or 134 Running Crew THP 115, 125 or 135 Assistant Stage Manager
+THP 114, 124 or 134 Running Crew

+THP 115, 125 or 135 Assistant Stage Manager

 THP 116, 126 or 136 Stage Manager

 Area 3 Artistic/Production Management

 Each major will complete one THP from this area.

 The Production Area THPs are:

-THP 117 Fall Artistic Assistance

-THP 127 Winter Artistic Assistance

-THP 137 Spring Artistic Assistance

-Please note that all theatre practicum courses count as one theatre practicum unit except for the following because of exceptional time requirements:

-THP 115, THP 125 and THP 135 Assistant Stage Manager counts as two units THP 116, THP 126 and THP 136 Stage Manager counts as three units.

-The following courses are encouraged, but not required:

-THR/MUS 235 Skills of Music Theatre

-THR/ENL 325 Playwriting

-THR 333 Acting for the Camera

-THR 399 Internship

-THR 499 Independent Study

-THR 002 or 005 is recommended to fulfill

-one of the lifetime sports requirements.
+THP 117 Fall Artistic/Production Assistance THP 127 Winter Artistic/Production Assistance THP 137 Spring Artistic/Production Assistance Please note that all theatre practicum courses count as one theatre practicum unit except for the following because of exceptional time requirements: THP 115, THP 125 and THP 135 Assistant Stage Manager counts as two units THP 116, THP 126 and THP 136 Stage Manager counts as three units.
+Curricular Planning Information: The following courses are encouraged, but not required: THR/MUS 235 Skills of Music Theatre THR/ENL 325 Playwriting THR 333 Acting for the Camera THR 399 Internship THR 499 Independent Study THR 002 is recommended to fulfill one of the lifetime sports requirements.
 Students may take a maximum of 13 credits in the major.

-Freshmen planning to major in theatre arts should begin with courses THR 228, 232, 250; sophomores: THR 226, 228, 245, 361, 362; juniors: THR 325, 328, 350, 360, 361, 365; seniors THR 365, 366.
+First-years planning to major in theatre arts should begin with courses THR 228, 232, or 250; sophomores: THR 226, 228, 245, 361, 362; juniors: THR 325, 328, 350, 360, 361, or 365; seniors THR 365, 366.
 Note: Some courses are offered alternate years only.
-Incoming students should meet in the Fall of Freshman year with a theatre adviser to ensure proper sequence of classes to be taken based on odd or even year of entry.

-Designed to encourage overall excellence as well as outstanding achievement on a specific project of special interest to the student.
+Incoming students should meet in the fall of first year with a theatre adviser to ensure proper sequence of classes to be taken based on odd or even year of entry.
+Departmental Honors Designed to encourage overall excellence as well as outstanding achievement on a specific project of special interest to the student.
 Honors majors must maintain a 3.75 GPA in the major and a 3.50 GPA overall and, as part of their major, complete a substantial independent project of honors quality (THR 499).
 Honors candidates should meet with their departmental adviser early spring semester of their junior year to develop a proposal for the honors project.

-Transfers: Transfer students should meet with a transfer adviser upon acceptance to determine what credits taken at another institution will transfer into the major.
+Transfer Students Transfer students should meet with a transfer adviser upon acceptance to determine what credits taken at another institution will transfer into the major.
 The majority of core classes should however be taken at Augsburg.
 Additionally transfers are required to take a minimum of three upper division theatre arts courses.
-Ten practicum units are also required.
+Ten practicum units are also required, five of which need to be completed within the department.
 Transfers must also complete a minimum of five THP credits within the department.
 No more than five units can be credits from others schools.

-Theatre Arts Minor

-Five courses including:
+Theatre Arts Minor Five courses including:

-THR 250 Script Analysis: Foundations of

-Theatre

-THR 228 Introduction to Stagecraft

-or THR 328 Theatrical Design

-THR 362 Theatre History Criticism II

-The Theatre Arts Minors also must complete five practicum units.
+THR 250 Script Analysis: Foundations of Theatre THR 228 Introduction to Stagecraft or THR 328 Theatrical Design THR 232 Acting THR 362 Theatre History Criticism II THR 366 Stage Direction The theatre arts minors also must complete five practicum units.
 Students must take a minimum of one performance unit and a minimum of three production units.
 Refer to the practicum categories listed below the curriculum concentrations.
+Theatre History and Criticism Dramaturgy Minor Five courses: